When this farming and ranching community, San

 Coe family came here from

-Missouri in 1875,
+Missouri in 1875, harvesting

-harvesting their first crop
+their first crop the following

-summer of 1877 William
+year.
+In the summer of 1877

-Bonney, later known as
+William Bonney, later known

-Billy the Kid, worked as a
+as Billy the Kid, worked as a

 hand on the Coe Ranch.